 Sleeping on a too firm mattress can lead to discomfort and pain.
 Luckily, there are several ways to soften a too firm mattress.
 If you find that the above tricks don't help, the next best option would be to replace it with a different one.

 Choose the right firmness for your sleeping position and body weight by doing your research and trying out different mattress styles.
 Most mattress manufacturers offer a generous sleep trial period, so you can test out the mattress in your home for up to 18 months (try Idle Sleep).

-If you find it uncomfortable, you can ask them to customize it for you, replace your mattress with a different one or simply return your mattress hassle-free and get your money back.
+If you find your mattress uncomfortable, you can ask them to customize it for you, replace it with a different one or simply return your mattress hassle-free and get your money back.